binary-tools

 // return [232, 3]

-packed = pack('>hh', [1000,1]);
+packed = pack('>hh', [1000, 1]);

 //return [3, 232, 0, 1]

-packTo(format, values, buffer, index) will write the bytes of the value to a buffer (any Array-like object).
+packTo(format, values, buffer, clamp, index) will write the bytes of the value to a buffer (any Array-like object).
 Writing starts on index.
 If no index is informed, it is assumed index=0.

 // Create a Uint8Array with size=4